-How to achieve rank 2% for Kaggle Competition: House Pricing
+Kaggle Competition: House Pricing

 Introduction

-As beginners, we have some experience with R or Python and machine learning basics and during the process, we have already learned various different machine learning algorithms from supervised or unsupervised to reinforcement learning.
-Now it's time to apply them to solve a real problem and test what we have learned.
-Fortunately, we found this ongoing and interesting competition on kaggle.com.
-It is a practical competition and its goal is to predict house prices in Ames, Iowa using different features of houses collected in 2010.
+Upon commencement, we had some experience of R, Python, and machine learning basics.
+During the process, we gained knowledge of various different machine learning algorithms, from supervised or unsupervised to reinforcement learning.
+Now it's time to apply them to solving real problems and testing what we have learned.
+Fortunately, we discovered an ongoing and fascinating competition on kaggle.com, a practical competition whose goal is to predict house prices in Ames, Iowa using data covering the different features of the houses collected in 2010.
 There are 79 explanatory features describing every aspect of residential homes in Ames, Iowa.
-We found this competition friendly because the detailed explanatory features have been fully provided to the participants.
-Obviously, it is a precious opportunity to practice our skills and knowledge of advanced machine learning such as creative feature engineering and advanced regression techniques like random forest and gradient boosting.
+We considered this competition approachable because detailed explanations of the features had been provided in full to the participants.
+It was an invaluable opportunity to both practice and hone our skills and knowledge of advanced machine learning, such as creative feature engineering and advanced regression techniques like random forest and gradient boosting.

-In about three months (three people, part-time), we have done EDA, feature engineering, ensembling, stacking and constantly tuning parameters.
-Our own codes are score-oriented for furthering improve the prediction score.
-Currently, we are placed top 2% out of more than 4500 teams in the Kaggle leaderboard after several times of the machine learning project submission
+In four weeks, we have performed EDA, feature engineering, ensembling, stacking, and have constantly fine tuned our parameters.
+Our own codes are score-oriented for the sake of further improving the prediction score.
+Currently, and after several submissions of our machine learning project, the best model place in the top XX% out of more than xxx teams on the Kaggle leader board.

-.

 Workflow

+data preprocessing, machine learning models(lasso,kernel ridge, elsaticnet,gradient boosting), ensemble and stacking, prediciton and submission

-Figure1. workflow of the program
+Figure1.
+Workflow of the program

-3. Pre-processing
+3. Pre-Processing

-3.1 Data distribution pattern
+3.1 Data Distribution Pattern

-Our aim is to predict the houses’ price (abbreviated as HP).
-So, it’s important to figure out the distribution of the HP of the sample.
+Our aim is to predict the house price (abbreviated as HP), thus it’s important to determine the distribution of the HP of the sample.

-As shown in the first map below, the shaded blue area represents the HP density histogram plot, and the blue line & black line represent the HP density line & fitted HP density line respectively.
-It’s obvious that the distribution of the HP is not a normal one which might brings a considerable error when we predict.
-We can also infer this from the second map which compares the theoretical quantile value and the real quantile value.
-We can see that most of the points are out of the boundary which means that the distribution of HP is non-normal.
+As shown in the first map below, the shaded blue area represents the HP density histogram plot, and the blue and black lines represent the HP density line and fitted HP density line respectively.
+It’s obvious that the distribution of the HP is not a normal one, which may cause considerable errors in our predictions.
+We can also infer this from the second map, which compares the theoretical quantile value with the real quantile value.
+We can see that most of the points are beyond the boundary, meaning that the distribution of HP is non-normal.

 Figure2.
-Original distrubution of the Sale Price
+Original Distribution of the Sale Price

 Figure3.
 Original Probability Plot

-This non-normal distribution shows a trailing trend that most of the the samples are gathering around the small values, so we can use cox-box method to handle this problem.
+This non-normal distribution shows a trailing trend, namely that most of the samples are clustering around the lesser values.
+Therefore, we can employ the cox-box method to handle this problem.

-Figure4. distrubution of the Sale Price after normalization Figure3.
+Figure4.
+Distribution of the Sale Price after Normalization

 Original Figure 5.
-Probability Plot after normalization
+Probability Plot after Normalization

-We can see the samples are close to the normal distribution after using the cox-box method.
+We can observe that the samples are close to the normal distribution after using the cox-box method.

 3.2 Missing Values

-The next important process is dealing with the missing values.
-In the code, it is easy to see that 30 columns had missing values.
-How we deal with the missing values as the table shows.
+The next important process is dealing with missing values.
+In the code, it is easy to see that 30 columns contained missing values.
+We dealt with the missing values as the following table shows.

 Figure6.
 Missing Values

 Table1.
-Impution of the missing values
+Imputation of the Missing Values